haleyrp1803/Black-Eyed-Peas/README.md

        author="Herniter, IA, Muñoz-Amatriaín, M, Close, TJ.
 Genetic, textual, and archeological evidence of the historical global spread of cowpea (Vigna unguiculata [L.] Walp.).
 Legume Science.
 2020; 2:e57. https://doi.org/10.1002/leg3.57" url="https://onlinelibrary.wiley.com/cms/asset/302e2d1e-bd02-4798-8a80-81195158ece3/leg357-fig-0002-m.jpg">

 By 1500 BCE, the black-eyed pea or cowpea had spread through North Africa and beyond: out to the Mediterranean, the Arabian peninsula, central Asia, and the Indian subcontinent.
-The native range of the cowpea in Africa and its subsequent introduction across the world can be seen on this map.
+The native range of the cowpea in Africa (here shown in blue) and its subsequent introduction across the world (in green) can be seen on this map.
 <param ve-map zoom="2"
        title="Black-Eyed Pea Distribution"
        description="The map shows the areas where black-eyed peas are cultivated today.
 They originated in the blue territories in Africa and were introduced ot the green territories across the globe.">